Beverley Beck: History

 Although Beverley was served by the Hull and Selby Railway from October 1846, the canal remained independent, and therefore competitive for trade to Hull.
 The competition helped to keep railway tolls lower than they might otherwise have been, and traffic on the Beck continued to grow, rising from 31,185 tons in 1838 to 51,578 tonnes in 1888 and 101,540 tonnes in 1905.
-However the larger tonnages were not reflected in income, as the powers of the Corporation to charge tolls on traffic outside of the municipal boundaries was restricted by the Canal Tolls and Charges Act No 3 (1894), and resulted in them making a loss in 1905.
+However the larger tonnages were not reflected in income, as the powers of the corporation to charge tolls on traffic outside of the municipal boundaries was restricted by the Canals Tolls and Charges, No. 3 (Aberdare, &c.
+Canals) Order Confirmation Act 1894 (57 & 58 Vict. c. cxcviii), and resulted in them making a loss in 1905.
 Major expenditure in 1898 included the installation of a steam engine and pump to raise water into the Beck from the River Hull.

 Although some keels sailed along the Beck, most were hauled by teams of men.
 An experiment with a steam launch acting as a tug was tried in 1898, but was not successful.
 Powered keels arrived soon afterwards.
 Grovehill Lock was reconstructed in 1958, to take craft up to 65 by 17.5 ft with a draft of 6.5 ft, at a cost of £30,000.
 Commercial traffic continued until quite late, with the tolls amounting to £2,365 in 1970, from the carriage of 28,169 tonnes of cargo, consisting mainly of coal and the raw materials for cattle feed.